 - The Candy Snatchers is a crime movie about the kidnapping of a Catholic schoolgirl.
 The movie focuses heavily on her plight, and the things that go wrong with the kidnapping.
 Meanwhile, the poor kidnap victim is seen Bound and Gagged an awful lot throughout the entire movie.

 - Hard Candy is about a teenage girl who knocks out and ties up a pedophile photographer whose house she visits.
 The entire movie is pretty much about her trying to extract information and confessions from him, using threats and torture.

 - The Girl Next Door (2007 film, as there are multiple films with that name) is about a teenage girl who is held captive and horribly mistreated by her adoptive family.
 It's based on a novel which in turn is inspired by a similar horrible real life case.

 - An American Crime (2007 film, as there's ALSO another film with the same name!) is based on the case more directly, but goes out of its way to humanize the characters and go into detail about other things, leaving most of the tortures implied rather than shown.
 Yet, ironically, perhaps because it's directly based on the real life torture case and not simply being inspired by it, some reviewers accused this movie of being exploitative, even though it held back in the portrayals of violence.

-- Grindhouse was an Affectionate Parody of the exploitation films of the 1970s.
+- Grindhouse (2007) was an Affectionate Parody of the exploitation films of the 1970s. ("Grindhouse" being a slang term for the type of theater that specialized in showing actual films of this Trope.)

 - Teenage Mother, everything that Juno was not.

-- Tokyo Gore Police.
+- Tokyo Gore Police (2008).
 The main page says it all: "What ensues is almost two hours-worth of decapitations, dismemberments, disembowelments, katanas, chainsaw duels, penises that double as guns, vagina monsters that eat people, breasts that squirt acid and people propelling themselves into the air with gouts of blood among other things."

 - A lot of the Spaghetti Westerns were either these or interpreted as these, although by the standards of nowadays they seem quite tame and kind of arty.